Govt.nz

 The site went through a major IA review in early 2015, about eight months after those of us in the original web team launched the site and went our separate ways.
 Initially the new team was looking at the way that content was laid out, and carrying out a new round of user testing.
 At the same time as they updated and improved the organisation of the content, they decided to change the design again.

 The new design is something of a return to the original UK design, with a predominantly black colour palette.
 Interestingly enough, one of my early redesign colour palette options was black-based with a silver/grey secondary colour and red highlights.
-At the time it was not selected by the then-project owners, so it's fascinating to see that sometimes design runs full-circle.
+At the time it was not selected by the then-product owners, so it's fascinating to see that sometimes design runs full-circle.
 I'm really pleased to see that my strenuous efforts to include photos on the website have not only been retained but increased in the new design.

-I'm also happy to see most of my UX design is still in place within the new design.
+I'm also happy to see most of our UX design is still in place within the new design.
 This isn't surprising, as it was based on thorough user-testing both in the UK and in New Zealand, and contained a serious amount of high-level thinking and expertise from within the original team.

 The project is continuing to develop and improve, and the new team are not only rearranging existing content, but adding new content to the site, which is wonderful to see.
 The original team were worried that the project might be quietly forgotten once the launch day was past, and it's great that that hasn't been the case, and that the new team is embracing the project with the same passion and commitment as the original team.
 It's such an important piece of work, and I'm so happy to see it continue.